Asmitagorti/sorting/README.md

 🪣 Bucket Sort – Sorting by throwing numbers into buckets.
 🤔 Why Sorting?
 Sorting is not just about arranging numbers—it's the foundation of many computer science concepts, from searching to optimizing algorithms.
 Whether you're preparing for coding interviews or just love algorithmic challenges, these implementations will sharpen your skills.

-If you find this repo helpful, give it a ⭐ and let’s keep sorting the world, one algorithm at a time! 🚀